-This item or section contains a summary of only material changes to our brochure since the last annual update and since the later update completed on 06/30/22.
+This item or section contains a summary of only material changes to our brochure since the last annual update.

-This annual updating brochure amendment dated 3/23/2023 reflects an update to:
+This annual updating brochure amendment dated 3/26/2024 reflects an update to:

 Item 4E: "Assets Managed on a Discretionary Basis".
 Updated data: